5AM Ventures

 Private Equity Round in 2021

 Radionetics Oncology is a biopharmaceutical company dedicated to the discovery and development of innovative radiotherapeutics aimed at treating various oncology indications.
-The company specializes in creating non-peptide and small molecule agents that facilitate the targeted delivery of therapeutic radioisotopes to solid tumors.
-This focus positions Radionetics Oncology to address the growing need for advanced treatment options in oncology, enhancing the capabilities of medical professionals in managing cancer.
+The company specializes in creating non-peptide and small molecule agents that facilitate the delivery of therapeutic radioisotopes, targeting solid tumors.
+By advancing these novel treatments, Radionetics Oncology aims to enhance the options available to medical professionals in combating cancer.

 Expansion Therapeutics